Eppo-exp/eppo-docs/docs/data-management/index.md

 ### Annotating tables

-There are three core tables that Eppo needs to know about to successfully analyze expeirments
+There are three core tables that Eppo needs to know about to successfully analyze experiments.

 - Assignment tables: which subjects participated in experiments and what variants did they see?
 - Fact tables: what actions did subjects take, so we can turn them into metrics?